infinitymdm/cs5783project/ieee/main.typ

 Another limitation is that the noisy loss graphs that diffusion models generate makes it impossible to sort models based on a metric.
 Sorting of models based on performance is necessary to begin the greedy soup algorithm.
-Since the loss graph is noisy, adding a model to the soup is not gauranteed to increase performance.
-Thus, though greedy soups were attempted, uniform souping was the method of choice.
+Since the loss graph is noisy, adding a model to the soup is not guaranteed to increase performance.
+Thus, though a greedy soup was attempted, uniform soup was the recipe of choice.
 Switching to FID as a performance measure could alleviate this issue.

 == Societal Impact
 Much has been discussed on the societal impact of generative machine learning models.
 Models capable of generating images can be used for artistic purposes just as easily as they can be applied to manipulate people with misinformation.
-While our mini-LDMs are not likely capable of such tasks, an interested party with sufficient computational resources could apply this method to societal benefit or detriment.
-The model soups approach does nothing to address these concerns.
+While the LDMs trained in this paper are to the best of our knowledge incapable of such tasks, an interested party with sufficient computational resources could apply this method to societal benefit or detriment.
+The model soups approach does nothing to address these concerns, though it also does little to arm bad actors.

 == Future Work
 There are many possible applications of the model soups approach that remain unexplored in this paper.
-It is possible that we would have seen a greater improvement, for example, if we had reused autoencoder parameters from an existing finely-trained LDM, thus providing a highly accurate latent space to explore by training the remaining parameters of the model.
-Another possible application would be finely training many models on small subsets of the dataset, instead of the coarse training we do here.
+It is possible that we would have seen a greater improvement, for example, if we had frozen the autoencoder parameters from the `cin256` base model, thus providing a highly accurate latent space to explore by training the remaining parameters of the model.
+Another possible avenue of exploration is applying alternate parameter merging strategies, such as the Fisher-weighted averaging strategy proposed in @matena2021merging.